Back to top

 • copies of personal data which is held In relation to them by an organisation.

-• the categories of the personal data which is being processed;
+• the categories of the personal data which is being processed

-• who their personal data is shared with;
+• who their personal data is shared with

-• how long their personal data will be stored for;
+• how long their personal data will be stored

-• where their personal data has been collected from;
+• where their personal data has been collected from

-• information about any automated decision-making;
+• information about any automated decision-making

-• written confirmation of their rights to restrict, object, rectify or delete the personal data;
+• written confirmation of their rights to restrict, object, rectify or delete the personal data.

 How to use this document